-I want to know you.
 You, there, looking back at me in the mirror.
 Who's eyes do you see?
 What secrets do you carry?

 What are your biggest joys?
 Your deepest fears?
 Do you know you are perfect?

-I want to know you.
 You, there, separating the seas from the land, creating life.

 Which animal is your favorite?

 Did you laugh when you made the stink bug?

 Is that you in the blue van?

 Is that you behind the cash register?

 Is that you holding the crumpled "I'm hungry sign?"

 Is that you with the brown face?

 Is that you in the refugee tent?

 Is that you sharing the same blood with me?

 Is that you in the mirror?

-I want to know you.

-I Want to Know You by Tina Cansler Clark Macow, GA is a Spiritual Companion and Hospice Chaplain who lives in with her three dogs and old cat.
+I Want to Know You by Tina Cansler Clark Macon, GA is a Spiritual Companion and Hospice Chaplain who lives in with her I Want to Know You by Tina Cansler Clark Macon, GA is a Spiritual Companion and Hospice Chaplain who lives in with her three dogs and old cat.
 She has worked over 20 years as a companion to the dying and bereaved and is just beginning a spiritual direction practice after completing the training program at the Haden Institute.
 She has discovered that her gift to the world is love, or as her little grandson says, "love is my superpower."
 She is still learning how to answer her calling to love the world just as it is.
 This poem was written as she was driving home from attending a Haden Institute Spiritual Direction Intensive in the North Carolina mountains.
 As she pondered the mystery and beauty of the Intensive, she came to an intersection on the mountain road and had to stop at a red light.
 Looking at the driver of the minivan in the lane beside her and a truck driver in the other lane, she suddenly had an overpowering feeling of love and wanted to know everything about them.
 As the light turned green and she began to move, she realized that she was in love with every single unbearably beautiful person passing on the road.
 It was a deeply powerful and mystical experience.
 Akin to Thomas Merton's experience at the intersection of Walnut and Fourth.)
 The experience was so powerful that it caused her to pull over and write this poem.
 It just poured out, right there in the emergency lane on a country highway.
 This is the poem that was written that day.
 It speaks to this time of isolation and grief and stress because it reminds us of the deep connection we all share, that we so desperately need to hold on to right now.